 Roy is a tiny city located in the state of Washington.
 With a population of 822 people and three constituent neighborhoods, Roy is the 248th largest community in Washington.

-The armed forces are a huge part of the life in Roy, employing 10.26% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Public Service industries employ 21.85% and 17.41% of the civilian workforce, respectively.
+The armed forces are a huge part of the life in Roy, employing 11.11% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Transportation industries employ 18.97% and 12.93% of the civilian workforce, respectively.

-The per capita income in Roy in 2010 was $29,022, which is upper middle income relative to Washington and the nation.
-This equates to an annual income of $116,088 for a family of four.
+The per capita income in Roy in 2010 was $25,081, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
+This equates to an annual income of $100,324 for a family of four.
 However, Roy contains both very wealthy and poor people as well.

+Roy is a somewhat ethnically-diverse city.
 The people who call Roy home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Roy residents report their race to be White, followed by Asian.
-Important ancestries of people in Roy include Irish, English, Norwegian, and French .
+The greatest number of Roy residents report their race to be White, followed by Native American.
+Important ancestries of people in Roy include German, English, Irish, Norwegian, and Northern European.

 The most common language spoken in Roy is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Tagalog.